gtiley/EvolutionaryGenomics/docs/activities/introduction.md

 emacs welcomeMessage.txt
 ```
 There is some information about myself in there.
 But we want to know about you!
 Use the arrows to edit the information about yourself.
 Keep the research interest to 6 words only.
 Saving changes through a text editor such as emacs requires keyboard shortcuts - `control` + `x` + `s` to save and `control` + `x` + `c` to close.
 Alternatively, you could open and edit this file with your text editor such as Notepad++ or BBEdit.
 Please check that you are using UNIX-style line breaks.
 Now we need to rename the file to make it unique.
 We can rename a file with *move* `mv`.
 You will then transfer your edited and rename file back to the cluster and you We will then *copy* it to a shared directory using `cp`.
+Rather than giving the complete path, we use `../` to go back a directory.
 ```
 mv welcomeMessage.txt welcomeMessage.YOUR_NAME.txt
-scp welcomeMessage.YOUR_NAME.txt YOUR_USER_NAME@dcc-login.oit.duke.edu:~/introduction
+scp welcomeMessage.YOUR_NAME.txt YOUR_USER_NAME@dcc-login.oit.duke.edu:/hpc/group/bio790s-01-f21/YOUR_USER_NAME/introduction
 ssh YOUR_USER_NAME@dcc-login.oit.duke.edu
-cd introduction
+cd /hpc/group/bio790s-01-f21/YOUR_USER_NAME/introduction
-cp welcomeMessage.YOUR_NAME.txt /datacommons/yoderlab/users/gtiley/evolutionaryGenomics/introduction/messages
+cp welcomeMessage.YOUR_NAME.txt ../../evolutionaryGenomics/introduction/messages
 ```
 After everybody has their edited welcome messages available, we will update the people [page](https://gtiley.github.io/EvolutionaryGenomics/people/) using a script.
 What exactly is a script?